Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Exercise 1
 #### Setting up the directory structure to host ansible files
 1. Switch to `ATOM` Editor.
+   1. Close all the files that are open in Atom.
-   1. Right click on the `ansible` folder
+   2. Right click on the `ansible` folder
    2. Select new folder
    3. name it `roles`
 2. Repeat above and create following folders:
    1. templates
-   2. groups_vars
+   2. group_vars
-   3. hosts_vars
+   3. host_vars
    4. files

 ![roles](/images/roles-801.png)
 ### Exercise 2
 #### Creating Host Inventory File
 Inventory file contains list of hosts that you want to manage from Ansible.
 In our case, it will list of switches that we want to manage by ansible.
 These host/swiches can be organized in groups.

-2. In the `ATOM` Editor , right click on `ansible` folder and select `New File`.
+2. In the `ATOM` Editor
+3. Right click on `ansible` folder and select `New File`.
-3. Save this file as `hosts`
+3. Name it `hosts`
-3. add the the following lines to the file
+4. Add the the following lines to the file

     ```
     [all:vars]